oluwaseunadenuga/SpiderFoot-OSINT-Lab/README.md

 ## Disclaimer

 > This project was conducted in a **controlled, authorized lab environment** for educational and portfolio purposes only.
-> No real organisations, systems, or individuals were targeted without explicit authorization.
+> No real organisations, systems, or individuals were targeted without explicit authorisation.
 > All IP addresses, domain names, and email addresses shown are simulated or anonymized.

 ---